gnsj168-sudo/home/README.md

 ---

-## A bug worth recording
+## Three bugs worth recording

+**A missing capability degrades into the wrong capability.**
-Before `create_event` existed, asking Home to "add fit2102 test on 7 September"
-produced: *"I have saved a note about your fit2102 test on 7 September."*
+Before `create_event` existed, "add fit2102 test on 7 September" produced: *"I have saved a note about your fit2102 test on 7 September."* With no calendar write tool, the model reached for the nearest thing it had — `add_note` — and reported success.

-It had no calendar write tool, so it reached for the nearest thing it did have — `add_note` — and reported success.
-The failure was silent and plausible-sounding, which is the dangerous combination. **A missing capability degrades into the wrong capability, confidently.** The fix was the tool plus an explicit instruction in the plug-in's prompt fragment: when the user asks to schedule something, use `create_event`, never `add_note`.
+Silent, plausible-sounding, wrong.
+Fixed with the tool plus an explicit instruction in the plug-in's prompt fragment.

+**Overlapping tool descriptions cause silent mis-dispatch.**
+After adding Notion, "what's my to-do list?" kept returning results from the embedded notes, because `search_notes` was described as searching "the user's notes" — and Notion is also notes.
+The model never errored; it picked one source and answered confidently.
+Fixed by narrowing the core tool's description to exclude Notion explicitly, and adding routing guidance to the base prompt.
+Same shape as the first
+bug: as plug-ins accumulate, tool descriptions become a namespace that needs managing.

+**The model can return no text at all.**
+`response.text` came back `None` on a response with no text part, and the null landed in a NOT NULL column — the database constraint is what surfaced it, several turns later.
+The loop had assumed that "no function call" implies "has text".
+Now guarded at the boundary where model output meets storage.

 ---